 For those interested, there is plenty of shopping on this pedestrian street, known as Maria-Theresien-Straße.

 The Red Bull Ring is a motor racing circuit near the town of Spielberg in the Styrian region of Austria.
 The circuit has undergone many changes since being built in the late 1960s, the most significant being when it was taken over and redeveloped by Austrian energy drink giant Red Bull in 2008.
 Now home to the Austrian Grand Prix for both Formula 1 and MotoGP, the Red Bull Ring attracts large crowds for major motorsport events throughout the year.
 These events are well organized, ticket prices are reasonable, and the picturesque Styrian hills offer a beautiful backdrop for racing.

-Located near several major highways, the Red Bull Ring can be reached from Vienna by car in about 2 hours or Graz in an hour.
+Located near several major highways, the Red Bull Ring can be reached from Vienna by car in about 2 hours or from Graz in an hour.
 Trains from all over Austria also serve the nearby town of Knittelfeld.
-In addition to visiting the circuit for major events, it’s also possible to take a guided tour of the circuit where you can go behind the scenes and visit areas normally off-limits to fans.
-The Red Bull Ring also offers regular track days and driving experiences, both on track and off-road.
+In addition to visiting the circuit for major events, it’s also possible to take a guided tour of the circuit, where you can go behind the scenes and visit areas normally off-limits to fans.
+The Red Bull Ring also offers regular track days and driving experiences, both on-track and off-road.

 #16 Melk Abbey

 The imposing Melk Abbey overlooks the Danube River from a hilltop in the small town of Melk.
 Located in the UNESCO-listed Wachau Valley, the current Abbey was built in the early 18th century and is considered one of the finest examples of European Baroque architecture.